 The latter, meanwhile, requires an extensive change or even tearing down a room or any part of the house.
 This includes a home addition or a kitchen or bathroom extension.

 Nonetheless, these kinds of home improvement can be worthy of your invested money and time.
 So, which types of home improvement should homeowners invest in to add impact on their residential property value?
 Here are some of the best home improvement projects to consider.

 When it comes to real estate property, size matters!
 This is also true when it comes to homes.
 Building a home addition can add living space for your family and value to your property.
 Whether it is a kitchen, bathroom, or new bedroom, it can greatly impact your property’s total value.
 An increase in square footage means more value to the property.

-Another good home addition is building a patio, porch, or deck area.
+For homeowners that have single-family dwellings, another good addition is building a patio, porch, or deck area.
 You can install pressure-treated wood and add plants and safety railings for both aesthetic and safety purposes.
 An outdoor addition such as these can yield a 90% resale return.
 You also get to hang out comfortably and safely outside your home with friends and family.

 Bathroom and kitchen renovation

 The bathroom and kitchen are among the busiest parts of the house.
 Functionality is vital when planning for a kitchen or bathroom renovation or remodeling.
 A 2019 report from the National Association of the Remodeling Industry states that a kitchen makeover can recover at least half of its total costs when they sell the house.